nh-server/switch-guide/docs/extras/blocking_nintendo.md

 This page will help you set up a method to block all communication with Nintendo.
 This will stop any updates and reporting to Nintendo, but it will prevent use of the eShop and online games.

 ### Instructions (AMS DNS redirection)
 You can configure Atmosphere to automatically redirect any requests directed to Nintendo to nothing instead.
 Documentation about this feature can be [found here](https://github.com/Atmosphere-NX/Atmosphere/blob/master/docs/features/dns_mitm.md).
-The section below will help you set up DNS redirection on your emummc.
-Note that this will only apply when you are using cfw.
+The section below will help you set up DNS redirection on your emuMMC.
+Note that this will only apply when you are using CFW.

 #### What you need:

 - <a href="../../files/emummc.txt" download>emummc.txt</a>
 - Atmosphere 0.18.0 or higher

 #### Setup:

-1. Insert your SD into your pc
+1. Insert your SD into your PC
 2. Enter the Atmosphere folder
 3. If it doesn't exist already, create a folder named `hosts` in the atmosphere folder
 4. Copy the emummc.txt into the hosts folder
-    - If you want to apply the DNS redirection to sysmmc instead of emummc, rename the file to `sysmmc.txt`
+    - If you want to apply the DNS redirection to sysMMC instead of emuMMC, rename the file to `sysmmc.txt`

 !!! note "Verify functionality"
-    You can verify the functionality of the DNS redirection by booting into emummc (or sysmmc if you applied the config to sys), and powering off after.
+    You can verify the functionality of the DNS redirection by booting into emuMMC (or sysMMC if you applied the config to sys), and powering off after.

     A report will be generated in sd:/atmosphere/logs called `dns_mitm_startup.log`.
 If this starts with the following, the dns redirection is active

     !!! tip ""